 In February 2007 United amended certain terms of its Credit Facility, resulting in a reduction in the amount of the Amended Credit Facility from \$3.0 billion to \$2.055 billion, consisting of a \$1.8 billion term loan commitment and a \$255 million revolving commitment.
 At United's option, interest payments are based on either a base rate, as defined in the Amended Credit Facility, or LIBOR plus 2%.
 This applicable margin on LIBOR rate loans is a significant reduction of 1.75% from the original terms of the Credit Facility.
 The Amended Credit Facility also unencumbers a significant amount of assets that had been pledged as collateral under the original Credit Facility.
-At June 30, 2007, \$174 million was available for loans or standby letters of credit under the Amended Credit Facility.
+At September 30, 2007, \$154 million was available for loans or standby letters of credit under the Amended Credit Facility.
 See Note 11, "Debt Obligations" in Combined Notes to Condensed Consolidated Financial Statements (Unaudited) for further information related to the Amended Credit Facility.

 In January 2007, United paid \$4 million to terminate the interest rate swap that had been used to hedge a portion of the future interest payments under the original Credit Facility term loan of \$2.45 billion.
-See Note 12, "Financial Instruments and Risk Management" in Combined Notes to Condensed Consolidated Financial Statements (Unaudited) for further information related to this swap agreement.

-During the combined six months of 2006, we generated proceeds of \$3.0 billion from United's new credit facility but used approximately \$1.8 billion of these proceeds to repay the \$1.2 billion debtor-in-possession credit facility and make other scheduled and revolving payments under long-term debt and capital lease agreements.
+During the combined nine months of 2006, we generated proceeds of \$3.0 billion from United's new credit facility but used approximately \$1.9 billion of these proceeds to repay the \$1.2 billion debtor-in-possession credit facility and make other scheduled and revolving payments under long-term debt and capital lease agreements.